shraysalvi/Admission-Procedure-/02 According to Different Marks of Subject/Readme!.txt

 The number of student required for every deparment is given by user.
 The only students allot in department.

-The program is also available in txt file.
+For more details visit: https://hyperskill.org/projects/163 The project or program are done under the guidence of Hyperskill.org.